-I left recruiting and became a career counselor so that I could give more candid feedback to people seeking a job.
-Back when I was a recruiter and hiring manager in the technology industry, job seekers would say things in job interviews that would immediately rule them out for consideration.
-I was really tempted to give them extensive feedback about how to do better the next time, but my company’s legal department forbade me from doing so.
+When I worked in recruiting in the software development industry, job seekers would say things in job interviews that would immediately rule them out for consideration.
+I was very tempted to give them extensive feedback about how to do better the next time, but my company’s HR and legal departments forbade me from doing so.
 All that I was allowed to say was, “We hired a candidate whose qualifications were a better fit with the position.”

 These days, job interviews are like gold, so you should treat them seriously.
 This means you have to prepare for all interviews.
 Preparation means researching the company, the position, and how your accomplishments and characteristics are a good fit for both.
 If a recruiter calls you and says that he or she “just wants to chat,” recognize that this “chatting” is really a screening interview.
 If you don’t feel prepared, schedule a different time to talk.
 You never get a second chance to make a good impression, so do your best to do well the first time.